 - What, if anything, seems to improve the symptoms?

-- What, if anything, appears to worsen the symptoms?
+- What, if anything, seems to worsen the symptoms?

 Treatments for patent ductus arteriosus depend on the age of the person being treated.
+Options might include:

 - Watchful waiting.
-In a premature baby, a PDA often closes on its own eventually.
-Doctors will monitor your baby's heart during those weeks to make sure the open blood vessel is closing properly.
-For full-term babies, children and adults who have a small PDA that's not causing other health problems, it's possible your doctor will recommend monitoring the condition and not having any other procedures to close the PDA.
+In a premature baby, a PDA often closes on its own.
+The doctor will monitor your baby's heart to make sure the open blood vessel is closing properly.
+For full-term babies, children and adults who have small PDAs that aren't causing other health problems, monitoring might be all that's needed.

 - Medications.
-For premature babies, it's possible your baby's doctors may use nonsteroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen (Advil, Motrin, others) or indomethacin (Indocin), to help close a PDA.
-NSAIDs block the hormone-like chemicals in the body that keep the PDA open.
+In a premature baby, nonsteroidal anti-inflammatory drugs (NSAIDs) — such as ibuprofen (Advil, Infant's Motrin, others) or indomethacin (Indocin) — might be used to help close a PDA.
+NSAIDs block the hormonelike chemicals in the body that keep the PDA open.
 NSAIDs won't close a PDA in full-term babies, children or adults.

 After the surgery, your child will remain in the hospital for several days for observation.
-It usually takes a few weeks for your child to fully recover.
-Open-heart surgery may also be recommended for adults who have a PDA that's causing health problems.
-Possible risks include bleeding, infection, a paralyzed diaphragm and hoarseness.
+It usually takes a few weeks for a child to fully recover from open-heart surgery.
+Open-heart surgery might also be recommended for adults who have a PDA that's causing health problems.
+Possible risks include hoarseness, bleeding, infection and a paralyzed diaphragm.

 In a catheter procedure, a thin tube (catheter) is inserted into a blood vessel in the groin and threaded up to the heart.
 Through the catheter, a plug or coil is inserted to close the ductus arteriosus.

-In the past, people who've had a PDA were advised to take antibiotics before dental work and certain types of surgical procedures to prevent a heart infection (infective endocarditis).
+In the past, people who've had a PDA were advised to take antibiotics before dental work and certain surgical procedures to prevent a heart infection (infective endocarditis).
 Today, preventive antibiotics are no longer recommended for most people with a patent ductus arteriosus.

-- Get early prenatal care, even before you're pregnant.
+- Seek early prenatal care, even before you're pregnant.
 Quitting smoking, reducing stress, stopping birth control — these are all things to talk to your doctor about before you get pregnant.
-Also, be sure you talk to your doctor about any medications you're taking.
+Also discuss medications you're taking.

-- Eat a balanced diet.
+- Eat a healthy diet.
 Include a vitamin supplement that contains folic acid.
-Also, limit caffeine.

 - Exercise regularly.
 Work with your doctor to develop an exercise plan that's right for you.

 - Avoid risks.
 These include harmful substances such as alcohol, cigarettes and illegal drugs.
-Also, avoid X-rays, hot tubs and saunas.
+Also avoid hot tubs and saunas.

 - Avoid infections.
-Be sure you are up to date on all of your vaccinations before becoming pregnant.
+Update your vaccinations before becoming pregnant.
 Certain types of infections can be harmful to a developing baby.

 - Keep diabetes under control.
-If you have diabetes, work with your doctor to be sure it's well controlled before and after getting pregnant.
+If you have diabetes, work with your doctor to manage the condition before and during pregnancy.

 If you have a family history of heart defects or other genetic disorders, consider talking with a genetic counselor before becoming pregnant.

-- Patent ductus arteriosus.
+- What is patent ductus arteriosus?
 National Heart, Lung, and Blood Institute. http://www.nhlbi.nih.gov/health/health-topics/topics/pda/.
-Accessed Nov.
-9, 2011.
+Accessed Oct.
+20, 2014.

 - Patent ductus arteriosus.
-The Merck Manuals: The Merck Manual for Healthcare Professionals. http://www.merckmanuals.com/professional/pediatrics/congenital_cardiovascular_anomalies/patent_ductus_arteriosus_pda.html?qt=patent%20ductus%20arteriosus&alt=sh.
-Accessed Nov.
-9, 2011.
+The Merck Manual Professional Edition. http://www.merckmanuals.com/professional/pediatrics/congenital_cardiovascular_anomalies/patent_ductus_arteriosus_pda.html?qt=patent%20ductus%20arteriosus&alt=sh.
+Accessed Oct.
+20, 2014.

-- Doyle T, et al. Clinical manifestations and diagnosis of patent ductus arteriosus. http://www.uptodate.com/home/index.html.
-Accessed Nov.
-9, 2011.
+- Doyle T, et al. Clinical manifestations and diagnosis of patent ductus arteriosus. http://www.uptodate.com/home.
+Accessed Oct.
+20, 2014.